alexander-daniel/nom-de-guerre/README.md

 a simple random naming module. more fun than numbered ID's sometimes. could be extended to use different lists of names...

-defaults to returning a `string` of a random place in Québec.
+defaults to returning a `string` of a random place in Canada.

 # Usage
 ```javascript